CSR Activity Report (CSR Guideline Activity Reports)

 Basic Approach

 Toray Group operates a wide range of businesses in countries and regions around the world.
 As a result, its procurement of raw materials and supplies and the locations and industries of its contractors and suppliers are diverse.
 At the same time, CSR initiatives in today’s global society are increasingly important.
 They have become more diverse and advanced in the effort to address climate change, environmental protection, respect for human rights and improvements to the labor environment.
-These initiatives can no longer focus solely on a single company, and are being extended to encompass its entire supply chain.
+These initiatives can no longer focus solely on a single company and are being extended to encompass its entire supply chain.

 To address this issue and ensure stable and sustainable procurement, Toray Group has established the Toray Group CSR Procurement Policies.
 The policies specify the Group’s commitment to building a supply chain that not only ensures quality and supply stability, but also incorporates ethical, environmental, social and human rights considerations.
 Accompanying the policies, the Group has also formulated Toray Group CSR Procurement Guidelines to provide specific, detailed guidelines for action to further promote CSR throughout the supply chain.
 Suppliers are required to comply with the guidelines.